 Now your Mac’s wallpaper will automatically change to the image in that folder.

-To change your Mac’s Screen Saver, open System Settings and select the Screen Saver option from the left sidebar.
+To change your Mac’s Screen Saver or lock screen, open System Settings and select the Screen Saver option from the left sidebar.

 How to Change Your Mac’s Theme